sathishscripts/agl-compositor/doc/README.md

 ## Policy

 The compositor contains an API useful for defining policy rules.
 It contains the bare minimum and installs, by default, an allow-all kind of engine.
+A deny-all policy engine exists and can be switched to by using `-Dpolicy-default=deny-all` build time option.

+For instance, in order to configure the compositor with that policy one could
+issue:

+	$ meson -Dprefix=/path/to/where/to/install/compositor -Dpolicy-default=deny-all build_directory

 Users wanting  to create their own policy engine should create a specialized version and use `struct ivi_policy_api` where they can install their own